saloni-chourasia/Project-Management-Dashboard/README.md

 # Project-Management-Dashboard
 The dashboard typically displays important project data in an easy-to-understand format, allowing project managers to track and analyze the performance of their projects in real-time.
+The dashboard may also provide access to more detailed information and analytics, allowing project managers to quickly identify potential problems and take corrective actions.
+Overall, a project management dashboard provides project managers with a comprehensive overview of their project's performance, allowing them to make informed decisions and ensure the project stays on track to meet its goals.